What Is Full Coverage Car Insurance in Florida?

 Storm, Flood, and Hurricane Damage

-Comprehensive coverage protects your car from hurricane winds, hail, flooding, fallen trees and flying debris.
-Florida's hurricane season runs June through November, and comprehensive claims spike during major storms.
+Comprehensive coverage pays for damage to your car from hurricane winds, hail, flooding, fallen trees and flying debris.
+Florida's hurricane season runs from June through November, and comprehensive claims spike during major storms.
 This coverage also pays for windshield damage from road debris, which is common on Florida highways.
 Your deductible applies, and most insurers require you to carry both comprehensive and collision if you finance or lease your vehicle.

 theftSecurity icon